nexDigitalDev/confluent-kafka-demo/README.md

 # Modify the access path to the confluent-kafka-demo directory
 KAFKA_DIR=/your/preferred/path/confluent-kafka-demo
 ```
-After that, launch the script for running the demo :
+After that, execute the script for installing the demo :
 ```bash
 $ ./scripts/demo-install.sh
 ```
 This script will add the connectors for referential data and streaming data.
-The connectors will transform the CSV files into kafka messages and add them to **aircraft** and **traffic** topics.
-Intermediate KSQL streams and tables are also created to
+The connectors will transform the CSV files into Kafka messages and add them to **aircraft** and **traffic** topics.
+Intermediate KSQL streams and tables are also created to ???

 ## KSQL